top of page

 Lotus Shaped Famille Rose Cup with A Straw, Produced During Guangxu Emperor's Reign, to Memorise Annual Military Training in Autumn — Hubei Museum (Photo by Dongmaiying)

-Failed, Imprisoned Guangxu Emperor
+The Failed and Imprisoned Reign of Guangxu Emperor

-Whether these reform officials and Guangxu Emperor were capable or too naive to implement those policies, as many historians argued, they had tried their best to make a considerable change.
+Whether these reform officials and the Guangxu Emperor were capable or too naive to implement those policies, as many historians argued, they had tried their best to make a considerable change.

-Guangxu Emperor Zai Tian, as a feudal emperor occupying centralized power, was prepared to give up his paramount power in exchange for a better country.
+Guangxu Emperor Zaitian, as a feudal emperor occupying centralized power, was prepared to give up his paramount power in exchange for a better country.

 Calligraphy Work of Guangxu Emperor